dangeng/CorrWiseLosses/code/README.md

 python train_toy.py --config [path to config file]
 ```

 where config files can be found in `configs/toy`.
+Visualizations are written to `checkpoints/[experiment_name]/web` as an html file.

 ### KITTI Ablations

-To run a video prediction model on KITTI with and without a correspondence-wise loss, first download the data (detailed in the next section).
+To run a video prediction model on KITTI with and without a correspondence-wise loss, first download and process the data (detailed in the next section).
 Next, change the `dataroot` option in the config files in `configs/kitti` to the appropriate directory.
 Then run

 ```
 python train.py --config [path to config file]